Onyangoe21/AI_MachineLearning/README.md

 * This is just the beginning of my journey towards exploration of neural networks
-* The document contains attempts to learn and implement:
+* it is a good place for anyone just getting started with ML and wants to learn from another person's journey:
-  * perceptron
+*